 PSY 215 Human Development

-Course Description: Surveys major developmental theories and patterns of change and continuity from birth to death in human subjects.
-Emphasizes biological, cognitive, and emotional development through the lifespan.
-Examines cultural influences on development.
-Recommended: PSY 201A or 202A; Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Starting Fall 2024: Course Description: Introduces major developmental theories and ways humans change and stay the same across the lifespan, from conception to death.
+Emphasizes cultural and other environmental influences on biological, cognitive, social, and emotional development throughout the lifespan.
+Although this course maintains a focus on psychology, human development draws information from other academic fields.
+Recommended: PSY 201A or 202A.
+Audit available; Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.

 Course Materials: Required Text: Sigelman, C. & Rider, E. (2022).
 Life-Span Human Development (10th ed.).
 Cengage.
 ISBN: 9780357304273.
 ISBNs represent the textbook and the way it is published (loose leaf, hardback, etc) and there may be multiple ISBNs because of this.
 The key is to compare the Author, Year, Title and Edition listed above to know if you are indeed looking at the correct version of the text.
 Please note that the ISBN included is a bundle of the loose leaf and online resources which includes an e-book and text reader software.
 There are lower cost options for digital rentals at the bookstore.

-If you are unfamiliar with the bookstore, you can search for your text at the Rock Creek Bookstore.
-Students can sell their books directly to other students through the marketplace.
-If your textbooks this term are not available consider selling yours next term so that it is for the next group of students.
+If you are unfamiliar with the PCC bookstores, you can search for your text at the Rock Creek Bookstore.
+Students can sell their books directly to other students through the Campus Marketplace.
+Consider using the Campus Marketplace to sell your course materials if you have an unused e-text access code or physical copy of the text.